CasalettoJ/Weeaboo-Boilerplate/README.md

 -   What the hell webpack is even doing how do you set that guy up
 -   How to set up a basic "atomic design" pattern for the app
 -   Using Storybook to easily develop and test changes to atomic UI components visually
--   Creating a basic web app with React, Redux, and React-Router, using Styled Components for styling and Axios for rest calls.
+-   Creating a VERY basic web app with React, Redux, and React-Router, using Styled Components for styling and Axios for rest calls.
 And Animejs for juice.
 -   Using scripts to build, bundle, and serve the app in a test environment
 -   How to ignore this entire README and just clone the repo to make websites because who cares

 The Boilerplate project has the following uncovered topics as TO-DOs:

--   Authorization / Authentication
+-   Authorization / Authentication and protecting certain routes.
--   Testing
+-   Testing using `jest`
 -   `flow-typed` to get third party flow typings
 -   webpack build optimizations